 A wave is the quarter we collect our data in.
 By default, the last 4 waves are selected.
 To update this: Click Waves > use the year checkboxes or dropdowns > Apply

-Free users: Spark timeframe or last wave only (when generating a question chart)
+Free users: Agent Spark timeframe or last wave only (when generating a question chart)

-Plus users: Spark timeframe, last four waves only (when generating a question chart)
+Plus users: Agent Spark timeframe, last four waves only (when generating a question chart)

 Locations